This post is about my values, and which ones I think are most important.

 In other words, his inner life is much like the hypothetical amoeba’s.
 So “in his chronic forgetfulness, EP has achieved a kind of pathological enlightenment, a perverted vision of the Buddhist ideal of living entirely in the present.”
 But “if you were to take the watch off his wrist—or, more cruelly, change the time—he’d be completely lost.”
 To me, there could be nothing worse than being lost, without my own thoughts and memories to remind me where I am.

 So the main reasons for valuing reflection are that it fosters the creation of new ideas by allowing you to recombine old ones; it allows you to connect to other humans by placing yourself in the continuum of humanity; it forces you to recognize that you are not that special, but at the same time all life is special; and it reminds you of where and who you are.

 Still, the question remains: why does it matter?
 Surely one cannot justify a value with other values alone.
 Well, from a more practical perspective, reflection is also important for surviving long stretches of boredom or torture without losing your mind.

-If I ever end up in solitary confinement, I intend to be like Dostoyevsky, who retained his sanity through eight months of solitary confinement, a staged execution (his sentence was commuted at the last minute) and ten years of forced labour in Siberia.
+If I ever end up in solitary confinement, I intend to be like Dostoyevsky, who retained his sanity through eight months of solitary confinement, a staged execution (his sentence was commuted at the last minute) and ten years of forced labor in Siberia.

 On the other hand, all this did cause him to become intensely religious.
 Would I be able to stay sane without believing in God?
 I can’t promise I wouldn’t invent an imaginary friend.